 - a small number of dogs experienced an upset stomach after eating this food

 Important Considerations for Feeding Dachshunds

 While there are several types of dachshunds with varying sizes and colors, all have a number of health concerns, and it is important to select a food with these issues in mind.

 While few foods will perform miracles, those that are specifically designed to address common dachshund problems are better than those that do not.

 Some of the most important health problems that may be treatable via proper food selection include:

-- Obesity – It doesn’t take many extra calories to fatten up these small dogs, so it is important to provide dachshunds with a low calorie food formulated for dogs prone to obesity, and/or ensure that you are not overfeeding your Dachshund.
-Additionally, you’ll want to go lightly on treats and other sources of empty calories.
+- Obesity – It doesn’t take many extra calories to fatten up these small dogs, so it is important to provide dachshunds with a low calorie food formulated for dogs prone to obesity, and/or ensure that you are not overfeeding your dachshund.
+Additionally, you’ll want to take it easy on treats and other sources of empty calories.